AmpliChip CYP450 Test: FDA approval

-FDA approved the test on December 24, 2004.
+The USFDA approved the test on December 24, 2004.
 The AmpliChip CYP450 test is the first FDA approved pharmacogenetic test.

 Applications

 Since a lot of the CYP2D6 substrates are psychiatric drugs (antidepressant and antipsychotics, for example), the AmpliChip CYP450 has been extensively used in psychiatry.

 Criticism

 The main criticism of the test is that the test finds out the genotype (the makeup of the gene types) of the patient, which does not necessarily cover all the phenotypes (the actual biological effect).
 For example, some argue that the so-called ultra-rapid metaboliser, who has extra copies of the 2D6 gene expressed, cannot be reliably tested.

 Also, the test does not cover some rarer genotypes, nor genotypes that have not yet been discovered.

 Also, insurance companies still do not cover the price of the test, which can cost $600–$1300 to the patient, because the test is "experimental, investigational or unproven".

-UPDATED: 2/12/2013 - Most Insurance Companies (except Blue Cross Blue Shield) now cover pharmacogenetic testing because they feel that it reduces their risk of the patient experiencing adverse events, and thereby save significant dollars to the healthcare system (i.e.: increases their profit).